 The definition of severe obesity from the Norwegian Directorate of Health shows a clear bias compared to the corresponding IOTF cut-off, since the distance increases as the age decreases (Figure 1).
 It is therefore reasonable to replace this definition with the IOTF 35 cut-off value.
 The definition of severe obesity will then be constructed in exactly the same way as the definitions of overweight (BMI ≥ iso-BMI 25) and obesity (BMI ≥ iso-BMI 30).

 Identification of children with overweight and obesity can be challenging.
 However, it should be kept in mind that these lines are not diagnostic regarding each child, but are primarily complementary to a clinical examination.
 This is also explicitly pointed out in the text boxes that accompany the curves.
-Identifying severe obesity at an earlier stage can be appropriate, because early intervention appears to have a better outlook for subsequent weight development than an intervention at a later age (7).
-In addition, the risk of obesity becoming a permanent problem increases rapidly after the age of two (8).
+Identifying severe obesity at an earlier stage can be appropriate, because early intervention appears to have a better outlook for subsequent weight development than an intervention at a later age (

 The IOTF cut-off values have great epidemiological importance, not least for monitoring the prevalence within a population group or when comparing countries.
 In clinical practice, these cut-offs also play a key role in defining practices or intervention levels, such as in Norway.
 Regarding the clinical follow-up of children with aberrant weight, the distance to the iso-BMI cut-off values is often used to determine whether progress is positive or not.